oliyh/ingred/README.md

 # ingred

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A recipe store allowing search by ingredient.

+Recipes scraped from the BBC Food website using enlive.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 oliyh

 Distributed under the Eclipse Public License, the same as Clojure.